codewithryry/SafePath/README.md

 - MySQL: Database to store user reports and chatbot interactions.
 - Wit.ai: Integrated chatbot for emotional support and guidance based on sentiment analysis.
 - Bootstrap: Front-end framework for responsive design.
-- TensorFlow/PyTorch: Used for implementing sentiment analysis to classify bullying reports.

 ## What You Can Do with This Project
 - Learn Node.js: This project offers a practical example of building a web application using Node.js.